 The Federal Parent Loan for Undergraduate Students (PLUS) is available to help parent borrowers finance their children's education.
 There is no interest subsidy and lenders determine the parents eligibility based on credit worthiness.
-Repayment of parent loans begins 60 days after the loan is made.
-The maximum loan amount is determined by subtracting all other financial aid awarded from the average cost of attendance.
+If parents are determined ineligible for a PLUS and students need additional funds, they should contact Financial Aid Services to determine their eligibility for a Direct Unsubsidized Loan.
+Repayment of parent loans begins 60 days after disbursement of the loan to the parent.
+The maximum loan amount is determined by subtracting all other financial aid awarded from the student's cost of attendance.